 The experiences made at RoboCup German Open and RoboCup 2009 in Graz clearly demonstrate our success in integrating robust navigation, mobile manipulation, and intuitive human-robot-interaction in our domestic service robot Dynamaid.
-In contrast to other systems [12, 21], which consist mainly of a differential drive and a small Katana manipulator, Dynamaid's omnidirectional base allows for flexible motion in the narrow passages found in home environments.
+In contrast to other systems [19, 12], which consist mainly of a differential drive and a small Katana manipulator, Dynamaid's omnidirectional base allows for flexible motion in the narrow passages found in home environments.
 The anthropomorphic design of its upper body and the torso lift actuator enables it to handle objects in a wide range of everyday household situations.
 Its anthropomorphic body scheme facilitates natural interaction with human users.
-In addition to robust navigation and object manipulation, Dynamaid's humanrobot-interaction skills were also well received by the highprofile juries.
+In addition to robust navigation and object manipulation, Dynamaid's human-robot-interaction skills were also well received by the high-profile juries.

-In contrast to the systems described in Section 10, Dynamaid is light-weight, inexpensive, easy to interface, and fully autonomous.
-To construct the robot, we relied on intelligent actuators that we used before to construct the humanoid soccer robots, which won the RoboCup 2007 and 2008 soccer tournaments [22].
+In contrast to the systems described in Section X, Dynamaid is light-weight, modular, inexpensive, easy to interface, and fully autonomous.
+To construct the robot, we relied on intelligent actuators that we used before to construct the humanoid soccer robots, which won the RoboCup 2007 and 2008 soccer tournaments [20].

 In our modular control architecture, we implemented task execution in hierarchical finite state machines.
 The abstraction through the behavior layers reduces the complexity in the design of states and state transitions.
 By this, robust task execution can be achieved.

 Dynamaid's navigation capabilities mainly rely on 2D environment representations perceived through 2D laser range finders.
 Localization in such maps works reliably when large parts of the environment remain static.
 Safe collision-free navigation is possible when obstacles can be measured in one of the scan planes of the LRFs.

 Dynamaid demonstrated successful mobile manipulation in the RoboCup setting.
 Our approach to coordinate object perception, safe local navigation, and kinematic control yields high success rates.
+While a single gripper can handle objects in sizes from about 5 cm to 15 cm width, both arms are needed to manipulate larger objects.

 For communication with users Dynamaid primarily utilizes speech.
 Dynamaid's dialogue system guides the conversation to achieve the task goal.
 Her humanoid upper body scheme helps the user to perceive the robot's attention.
 Gaze control strategies make the actions of the robot predictable for users.

 In future work, we will implement planning on the task and subtask layers to achieve more flexible behavior and to relieve the behavior designer from foreseeing the course of actions.
 Also, the perception and representation of semantic knowledge is required for high-level planning.
-To improve navigation, 3D perception with TOF-cameras and gaze strategies can be used for obstacle avoidance [23].
-The representation of movable objects like doors [24] and furniture will further improve the robustness of localization and mapping.
+To improve navigation, we work on the integration of 3D perception with TOF-cameras and gaze strategies for obstacle avoidance.
+The representation of movable objects like doors and furniture will further improve the robustness of localization and mapping.
 For mobile manipulation in more unconstrained environments, for example, for grasping obstructed objects from shelves or for receiving objects from users, real-time motion planning techniques will be required.

 In the current state, Dynamaid is not finished.
-We plan to equip Dynamaid with an expressive communication head, as demonstrated by Robotinho [11, 25].
+We plan to equip Dynamaid with an expressive communication head, as demonstrated by Robotinho [21, 11].
 This will make intuitive multimodal communication with humans easier.